-I recently wrote about LA-based architect Takashi Yanai’s brilliantly compact and appealingly spartan bungalow, featured in the new book Creative Spaces.
+Over on Remodelista, I wrote about LA-based architect Takashi Yanai’s brilliantly compact and appealingly spartan bungalow, featured in the book Creative Spaces.
 He’s a master at subtracting, at whittling down a home to its essentials—both in terms of design and possessions—so that what’s left feels incredibly meaningful.

 To wit, one of the only objects in his family’s outdoor space is a metal bell hanging from the eave of the roof.
 The piece looks sacred, almost like an antiquity.
 And thanks to some knowledgeable readers (thank you, comments section), I now know its origins.